YashRevannavar/EOD-Generator/README.md

 - Python 3.x
 - Git installed and accessible from command line
-- AWS account with Bedrock access
-- AWS credentials configured locally
+- Ollama installed and running locally (or access to another LLM configured via environment variables)

 ## Installation